spierala/mini-rx-signal-store-playground/README.md

 - potentially more performant Change Detection in the future

 ### Driven by RxJS
-MiniRx is driven by [RxJS](https://rxjs.dev/), which is great for handling async tasks like API calls.
+MiniRx Signal Store is driven by [RxJS](https://rxjs.dev/), which is great for handling async tasks like API calls (e.g. in the MiniRx effects API).

 ### MiniRx Signal Store is still MiniRx
 MiniRx Signal Store will be a fork of MiniRx Store and has mostly all the features of the original MiniRx (see the Docs to get an impression: https://mini-rx.io/).

 Most likely Signal Store and MiniRx Store will depend on a shared library which will provide common code.

-MiniRx Store will still be maintained and stays a perfect state management library if you want to go all-in with RxJS.
+MiniRx Store will still be maintained and stays a perfect state management library if you want to go all-in with RxJS (and it is framework agnostic!).

 ## Development server